crisbpadilla/DataScience_Course/README.md

   * create markers with red color for the launch that have failed and green for those that have succeded.
   * create a cluster marker object to visuaized the the markers group by faill and success launches.
   * determined the distance between a specific launch site coordenates to four different reference points (coast line, highway,railway and closer city).
+### creating a dashboard

+  Creating a dashboard using Dash package, a dahsboard was created with dropdown object using the attribute option to select the launching sites from the DataFrame. two graph were created, a pai chart with the sites and their success rate and a scatter plot with the correlation between the payload and the outcome of the launch, where also it is possible to select the payload weight using a slider.
+This dashboard was used to answered the next questions:
+<b>Which site has the largest successful launches?</b>
+KSC LC-39A has 41.7% of success, the highest among the Launching sites
+<b>Which site has the highest launch success rate?</b>
+KSC LC-39A has the largest launch succes with a 76.9% of success
+<b>Which payload range(s) has the highest launch success rate?</b>

+<b>Which payload range(s) has the lowest launch success rate?</b>
+<b>Which F9 Booster version (v1.0, v1.1, FT, B4, B5, etc.) has the highest</b>
+<b>launch success rate?</b>